Spotlight on Influencer marketing

 Practical tip

-Always clarify the client's country and place of performance, Checking contracts for tax purposes and providing the necessary evidence in good time.
+Always clarify the client's country and place of performance, Checking contracts for tax purposes and apply for necessary documents in good time.

 Observe the small business regulation